-Although the festival has always started in September and ended in November, Disney has extended the dates for 2014.
+Although the festival has always started in September and ended in November, Disney extended the dates for 2014.

-In 2014, the Food and Wine Festival will be held September 19 through November 10.
+In 2014, the Food and Wine Festival was held September 19 through November 10.

 What takes place at the Food and Wine Festival?